illinois-data-curation/is477-fa24-jojo/ProjectPlan.md

 **get more specific**
 What are the most effective factors contributing to the students' performance in higher education (college) and secondary education (high school)?
 Is there a significant difference between the two groups or not?

+We want to look at the two datasets (one looking at student performance and the other looking at student dropout and academic success) and we want to see if these two datasets influence each other.
+We want to see if there are similar factors influencing both datasets and if maybe one factor in one dataset seems to be heavily correlated with another factor in the other dataset.
+We also want to take a look and see if there are any significant or huge difference between the two groups of highschool and college students and their success.
+It is interesting because highschool is a required education, but college is higher education for people who want to pursue a study/ come here by choice.
+This is bound to lead to some interesting differences between the two and their academic success.

 ## Team
 we're planning to work on the project in person together, meaning that the workload will be fairly distributed among the two of us.